Lê dynasty: Đông Kinh and urban life

-Đông Kinh, the capital of Vietnam since the 11th century, during the Later Lê dynasty it was divided into 13 districts and 239 wards (with 36 main business-trading wards) and communes.
-Dong Kinh since mid-1500s became the silk and ceramic manufacturing center of Southeast Asia.
-Vietnamese merchants exported to Ottoman Empire and Safavid Empire Tonkinese octagonal bottles with underglaze-cobalt decoration or dishes with peony sprays painted in underglaze-cobalt were considered as good as Chinese products.
-Vietnamese ceramic from Bát Tràng villages produce famous high-quality pottery and dishes.
+Đông Kinh (present-day Hanoi) has been the capital of Vietnam since the 11th century.
+During the Later Lê dynasty it was divided into 13 districts and 239 wards (with 36 main business-trading wards) and communes.
+Since the mid-16th century, Đông Kinh became the silk and ceramic manufacturing center of Southeast Asia.
+Vietnamese merchants exported to the Ottoman Empire and Safavid Empire, these exports include Tonkinese octagonal bottles with underglaze-cobalt decoration or dishes with peony sprays painted in underglaze-cobalt were considered as good as Chinese products.
+Vietnamese ceramics from Bát Tràng villages produced famous high-quality pottery and dishes.
+With Tomé Pires noting in 1515 "They [The Vietnamese] have porcelain and pottery-some of them great value-and these go from there to China to be sold.Chinese and Japanese traders came to Đông Kinh to buy both high quality silk and raw silk.
+Besides silk textiles that were made in villages, the majority of them were produced in state-owned factories in Đông Kinh, this was produced for the imperial family, noblemen and foreigners.